tks55/LinearDerivatives/README.md

 - Calculating the Transpose of a Matrix
 - Determining the Determinant of a Matrix
 - Determining a Row Echelon Form of a Matrix
+- Determining the Inverse of a Matrix
+- Generation of a Random Matrix (given a seed value) of either Floats or Integers

+A dynamic Vector class allowing for:

+- The initalization of a Vector with various constructors (e.g. default, 1D Array)
+- Calculating the Vector Dot Product
+- Calculating the Projection of a Vector onto another Vector
+- Calculating a Normalized/Unitized Vector
+- Generation of a Random Vector (given a seed value) of either Floats or Integers

 ## Future Features